ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 **OPTIONAL: ** When using Golang, follow these instructions::

 1. Install the GoLand IDE.
-2. Create a project folder and `go.mod` file using the following content (the **version of Go** may need to be changed to conduct this process if the current version being used it outdated):
+2. Create a project folder and `go.mod` file using the following content (the **version of Go** may need to be changed to conduct this process if the current version being used is outdated):
 ```
 module main